 PCR detection of mycobacterial DNA is highly sensitive when proper specimens are carefully collected.
 Sample types and collection techniques vary by species; deep respiratory samples obtained using bronchial lavage are often preferred for primates.
 Gastric lavage can also be a useful sampling technique.
 Pathology samples should be taken from foci most likely to contain the pathogen -- typically lung or other organ lesions, or enlarged lymph nodes.
 Trunk washes are used to obtain samples from elephants (National Tuberculosis Working Group for Zoo and Wildlife Species, 2003).

-In addition to the detection of a number of mycobacterial species by real time PCR, identification of mycobacteria to the species level can be accomplished rapidly through sequence analysis of PCR products using a restriction fragment length polymorphism (RFLP) technique.
-Ultrasensitive detection of mycobacteria by PCR and subsequent restriction digest analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.
+In addition to the specific detection of the abovementioned mycobacterial species by the specifically targeted real time PCR assays mentioned, identification of manyh other mycobacteria to the species level can often also be accomplished rapidly through sequence analysis of PCR products (as employed in the P0007 assay above).
+Ultrasensitive detection of mycobacteria by PCR and subsequent PCR amplicon sequence analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.

 Utilities:

-• Ensure that animal groups and populations are free of tuberculosis or other disease-causing mycobacteria
+• Help ensure that animal groups and populations are free of disease-causing mycobacteria

 • Early prevention of spread of mycobacteria among a population